-(a) These items appear within net realized investment gains in the consolidated statement of operations.
+(a) These items appear within net realized investment gains and loss on other-than-temporary impairment in the consolidated statement of operations.

 (b) These items appear within federal income taxes in the consolidated statement of operations.

 9. Allowance for Loan Losses from Mortgage Loans on Real Estate and Loans from Premium Financing